Partial Identification of Nonseparable Models using Binary Instruments: Bounds under additional shape restrictions

-\begin{AssumptionM}[Monotonicity] For all $e \in (0,1)$, $g(x,e)$ is nondecreasing in $x$. \end{AssumptionM} The monotonicity assumption holds in many economic models.
-For example, the Engel function for a normal good is monotonically increasing in income, the demand function is ordinarily monotonically decreasing in price, and economic analyses of production often suppose that the production function is monotonically increasing in input.
-Monotonicity assumptions of this type have been employed in many studies. \cite{manski1997monotone} imposes a monotonicity assumption on a response function and shows that the average treatment response is partially identified.
+The monotonicity assumption holds for many economic models.
+For example, the demand function is ordinarily decreasing in price if the income effect is negligible, and economic analyses of production often assume that the production function is monotonically increasing in input.
+Monotonicity assumptions of this type have been employed in many studies.
+For example, \cite{manski1997monotone} imposes a monotonicity assumption on a response function and shows that the average treatment response is partially identified.